Field note · Buyer tours

 Remarks sometimes say furnished while the seller plans to swap staging pieces, remove art, or strip linens before closing.
 We photograph built-ins and serial-tagged items on tour and require an exhibit list in the contract when conveyance matters.
 A Palms Place furnished resale is not the same product category as an unfurnished one-bedroom—treat them as different comp sets.

-Parking that exists on the listing but not on the assignment letter
+What if Palms Place parking exists on the listing but not on the assignment letter?

 Valet stacks, owner parking, and guest privileges differ by unit.
 We verify the deeded or assigned space number against HOA resale documents before buyers waive contingencies—not against the marketing flyer alone.

-Assuming SkyTube access works like a hotel key
+Does Palms Place SkyTube access work like a hotel key?

 Residential owners do not always have the same connector privileges guests assume from a weekend stay.
 We confirm which amenities attach to the unit’s HOA schedule and what requires separate resort credentials, so buyers are not surprised after closing when guest policies change.

-What we do on the next tour or listing
+What do we do on the next Palms Place tour or listing?

 - Re-tour at a different time of day if sound or crowd noise was the only open question.